Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Bayesian Computation

 \paragraph{Death Move} For the death move, we only have to select the index of the removal candidate { } where it is then removed as { } The auxiliary variable is then \(\vu_{k \mapsto k-1} = j\).
 The densities for the forward and backward auxiliary variables are given as

-\paragraph{Update Move} For the update move, we apply the slice sampling algorithm by \citet{neal_slice_2003}.
+\paragraph{Update Move} For the update move, we apply slice sampling~\citep{neal_slice_2003}.
 Compared to independent or random-walk MH~\citep{hastings_monte_1970} used in previous works~\citep{ng_wideband_2005,larocque_reversible_2002,copsey_bayesian_2002,davy_bayesian_2006,eches_estimating_2010,davy_classification_2002,liu_bayesian_2022,amrouche_efficient_2022}, it achieves remarkable performance both in practice and in theory.
 (See \citep{power_weak_2024} and references therein.)
-Furthermore, the posterior of the DoAs is multimodal, making gradient-based samplers ineffective.
-In contrast, we observe that slice sampling handles multimodality well, as long as the ``search interval'' is chosen to be wide enough.
-In this work, we use the ``stepping-out'' variant \citep[Scheme 3]{neal_slice_2003} with an initial search interval of \(w = 2\), which is augmented into a coordinate-wise Gibbs scheme~\citep{geman_stochastic_1984,gelfand_samplingbased_1990} with random permutation scans~\citep[Alg.
+Furthermore, the posterior of the DoAs is multi-modal, making gradient-based samplers ineffective.
+In contrast, slice sampling can handle multi-modality to some degree as long as the ``search interval'' $w$ is chosen to be wide enough~\citep[\S 4.2]{power_weak_2024}.
+In this work, we use the ``stepping-out'' variant \citep[Scheme 3]{neal_slice_2003} with \(w = 2\), which is augmented into a coordinate-wise Gibbs scheme~\citep{geman_stochastic_1984,gelfand_samplingbased_1990} with random permutation scans~\citep[Alg.
 42]{robert_monte_2004}.
 The update move selection probability is set as \(\tau = 0.1\).
+We empirically compare the performance of slice sampling against Metropolis-Hastings samplers in \cref{section:mixing}.